Goetsit/D-D-DR/README.md

 - If simulation is being done online, please ensure one person speaks at a time.
 I understand that this can slow things down, but I want to ensure everyone has their voice heard and everyone else can understand what is going on and when.
 - Please do not actually break anything
 - Although this is a twist on your standard DR simulation, please keep speaking points and language professional (you can drop your F bombs when a real disaster happens)
-- Ask questions and collaborate
+- Ask questions and collaborate, this is a team based event - so be a team!
+- During scenario initiative, if you cannot/do not have anything to add or do simply say "pass" and move on to the next person in the order.

 -----

-DRM Notes:
+<b> DRM Notes: </b>

 There will be notes for the DRM at the top of each module, tables can be found at the bottom of the document.